Howard Schultz returns to lead Starbucks on interim basis | Business

 Howard Schultz returns to lead Starbucks on interim basis

-Starbucks expects to name a permanent CEO by this fall.
-While Schultz leads the company, he will get $1 in compensation.
-Schultz, 68, is also rejoining Starbucks' board.
+In a statement issued by Starbucks, Schultz said he had not planned to return to the company, but wants to help it transform again as the coronavirus recedes.

+“When you love something, you have a deep sense of responsibility to help when called,” Schultz said.

-Investors cheered the news; the Seattle company's shares jumped 5% in premarket trading.
-The company's shares are down almost 30% this year as Starbucks struggles with higher labor and commodity costs and weaker sales in China.
+Investors cheered the news; the Seattle company's shares jumped 6 per cent at the opening bell Wednesday.
+The company's shares are down almost 30 per cent this year as Starbucks struggles with higher labour and commodity costs and weaker sales in China.
+Last month, Starbucks lowered its earnings expectations for its 2022 fiscal year, which ends in September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)